 Panic.
-It’s all I remember about the day my father was shot.
-Being no older than four, I don’t have a vivid recollection of what happened that day, but somewhere in the depths of my memory museum, the very thought of his shooting brings forth an unwavering sense of dreadful hysteria.
-Maybe it was a scream of fear from a beloved aunt, the look of dismay on a mother’s face, or the anxious praying from a grandmother; I’m not sure what triggered the feeling but something crossed my eyes that day and dug into the very heart of my psyche.
+It’s all I remember about the day my father got shot.
+Being no older than four, I don’t have a vivid recollection of what happened that day, but somewhere in the depths of my memory museum, the thought of his shooting brings forth an unwavering sense of dreadful hysteria.
+Maybe it was a scream of fear from a beloved aunt, the look of dismay on a mother’s face, or the anxious praying from a grandmother; I’m not sure what triggered the feeling but something crossed my eyes that day and dug into the heart of my psyche.

 My father isn’t a man who walks with wolves under cherry moons.
 He doesn’t speak the language of Larry Hoover or Big Meech.
 He was just an honest man working hard at a job for his family’s sake, managing a Krystal when they came for his money and could’ve taken his life.

 The story of Ducky has a few loose parallels to my father.
-Duck moved from Chicago to Compton, which mirrors my dad's travels from Virginia to Atlanta.
+Ducky moved from Chicago to Compton, which mirrors my dad's travels from Virginia to Atlanta.
 Ducky came with a family, while my father came for college but would find my mother in the state of Georgia peaches and red clay.
-The two both worked for their families.
+The two worked for their families.
 Ducky knew the risks of the job he took beforehand, he knew what stood before a KFC manager, but my father didn’t foresee a robbery in his future.
 If he did, maybe a few extra Krystal burgers would have made their way inside some combo meals, maybe a double dose of fries would be an offering of peace.

 Kendrick predicts his world with a fatherless future, a world in which he's a victim of gun violence rather than an immaculate rapper.
 A cruel reality.
-My eyes aren’t able to envision the world without the man who raised me, cutting him out of my life is like removing the essence of love from a human soul.
+My eyes aren’t able to envision a world without the man who raised me; cutting him out of my life is like removing the essence of love from a human soul.
 I know it would be dark, too dark to explore and too dark to imagine.

 “Family, God and honor / From Chicago, my daddy and my momma / Came to Compton to accomplish one thing / Raise a king, reign supreme, named Kendrick / I ain't lying, it stand for king and I am one.” —Kendrick Lamar, "I Am"

 Family has always been a huge source of inspiration in Kendrick Lamar’s music.
-Dating back to his Kendrick Lamar EP, family has been prevalent in his journey.
+Dating back to his Kendrick Lamar EP, his family has been prevalent in his journey.
 We know of his uncle Bobby who couldn’t escape the prison system, cousin Carl the religious sage, the young niece musing his latest creations, the mother who begged Kenny to return her van and the domino-playing father who brought comic relief to the madness of his city.

 In retrospect, what I remember most about Kendrick’s dad isn’t GKMC but his presence in the music predating that acclaimed debut.
 On “Wanna Be Heard,” from the Kendrick Lamar EP, Ducky is the frustrated father who believes in his son but is impatient, wanting his child to reach the top of the industry like the lesser talents who were running radio and television.
-It’s the role of any parent witnessing their child pour blood, sweat, tears and time into their passion and not seeing results; wanting the best for them but also not being naive―being the encouraging but realistic voice:
+It’s the role of any parent witnessing their child pour blood, sweat, tears and time into their passion and not seeing results; wanting the best for them but also not being naïve—being the encouraging but realistic voice:

-My momma believed in me, she let me use her van to go to the studio / Even though she know her tank is empty, that's who I do it fo' / My pops got a different approach, yeah he believed / But he always questioned when I'mma drop my debut CD / How long this gon' take nigga?
-You still haven't ate nigga / At twenty-two I had two cars and my own place nigga / It's a sacrifice I try to tell him / That's when he turn to BET and tell me that he jealous / Of all these niggas getting money and their shit don't sound like shit / I ain't tryna kill your confidence or forcing you to quit / I just wanna hear you heard
+"My momma believed in me, she let me use her van to go to the studio / Even though she know her tank is empty, that's who I do it fo' / My pops got a different approach, yeah he believed / But he always questioned when I'mma drop my debut CD / How long this gon' take nigga?
+You still haven't ate nigga / At twenty-two I had two cars and my own place nigga / It's a sacrifice I try to tell him / That's when he turn to BET and tell me that he jealous / Of all these niggas getting money and their shit don't sound like shit / I ain't tryna kill your confidence or forcing you to quit / I just wanna hear you heard"

-After graduating high school, my dad encouraged me to get a job.
+After graduating from high school, my dad encouraged me to get a job.
 This was during the great recession immortalized by Jeezy, and unemployment at the time was higher than Snoop Dogg on the 20th of April.
-A Wendy’s around the corner from our home was hiring, I applied and was interviewed for a cashier position.
-The interview went well, I got the job, but they wanted me to work at a high-risk location—one highly favored by those trying to come up by taking (with force).
+A Wendy’s around the corner from our home was hiring; I applied and was granted an interview for a cashier position.
+The interview went well; I got the job, but they wanted me to work at a high-risk location—one highly favored by those trying to come up by taking (with force).

 Years later, when I worked the graveyard shift at a gas station, the fear of what could happen was always present.
 Every other day, around midnight, my father would pay a visit; come in, buy a Coke, check on me and drive back into the night.
-I didn’t appreciate this gesture at 19, but looking back, it must have been hard for a parent knowing the dark twists this world presents and how quickly life can change just by working a shift.
+I didn’t appreciate this gesture at 19, but looking back, it must have been hard for a parent knowing the dark twists this world presents and how quickly life can change just by working a night shift.
 My normal customers were the sweetest strippers, single condom-requesting men and truck drivers going from one destination to the next.
 The only person who ever gave me a problem was, ironically, a police officer.

 I believe Kendrick and Ducky understand this sentiment.